“Making” Christian Unity

 Unsatisfactory Approach (?)

-Ratzinger understands that “many people will not like the concept [of ecumenical realities] when it is put in this way,” but as he has already noted, it is not we who make unity.
-By not imposing, and by not reducing ecumenism to simply the attempt to convert one’s partner in an ecumenical conversation, we “leave to God what is his business and his alone.”
+Ratzinger understands that “many people will not like the concept [of ecumenical realities] when it is put in this way.”
+However, as he has noted, it is not we who make unity.
+By not imposing, and by not reducing ecumenism to simply the attempt to convert one’s partner in an ecumenical conversation, persons “leave to God what is his business and his alone.”

-Citing the divisions of one thousand years between Christian people, Ratzinger notes that what once seemed impossible no longer needs to be, given that one is to possess hope.
-Christianity rests on the victory of improbability, and Christian persons place their confidence in the Holy Spirit.
-Quoting the Protestant reformer Philip Melanchthon, Ratzinger holds that Christian unity will occur “where and when God has seen fit,” and until that moment occurs, even “as separated brethren we can be one.”
+Citing the divisions of one thousand years between Christian people, Ratzinger notes that what once seemed impossible no longer needs to be.
+Persons are to possess hope.
+Christianity rests on the victory of improbability and Christian persons place their confidence in the Holy Spirit.
+Quoting the Protestant reformer Philip Melanchthon, Ratzinger holds that Christian unity will occur “where and when God has seen fit” and, until that moment occurs, even “as separated brethren we can be one.”